sjsu-library/unionist/_items/unionist--text-0241.md

 source: "<em>The Unionist</em>"
 subject: National News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-03-13
+category: Unionist content
 articleType:
 volume: '1'
 issue: '32'
-transcription: '<p>  We have pleasure in noticing the following incident in the proceedings of the <br>  Legislature of Pennsylvania, which certainly goes far to show that the <br>  politics of that important State are sound at bottom: <br></p><p align="center">  HARRISBURGH MONDAY, FEB.
-24<sup>th</sup></p><p>  On Saturday last, both Houses met at 9 o’clock, &amp; the Farewell Address of <br>  WASHINGTON was read, after which they immediately adjourned.
-To-day, in the <br>  House, 1000 copies of the Address were ordered to be printed for distribution. <br></p>'
+transcription: <p>  We have pleasure in noticing the following incident in the proceedings of the<br>  Legislature of Pennsylvania, which certainly goes far to show that the<br>  politics of that important State are sound at bottom:<br></p><p align="center">  HARRISBURGH MONDAY, FEB.
+24<sup>th</sup></p><p>  On Saturday last, both Houses met at 9 o’clock, &amp; the Farewell Address of<br>  WASHINGTON was read, after which they immediately adjourned.
+To-day, in the<br>  House, 1000 copies of the Address were ordered to be printed for distribution.<br></p>
 scholarlyNotes:
 commentary: 'The legislature of Pennsylvania apparently made the publication of Washington''s Farewell Address an annual event.
 While I was unable to procure the 1834 edition,